Fshy/TwitterMediaStreamer/README.md

 Monitors a specified twitter user using the streaming API, and stores their media posts in the highest possible resolution (images) & bitrate (video/mp4).

+Downloads are stored in individual directories, with the format `./media/{username}`

 ### Installation
 ```shell
 $ git clone https://github.com/Fshy/TwitterMediaStreamer